'Better dogs than donkeys': A year after dogs were welcomed in most Madison parks, response is largely positive

 To accommodate residents who don’t want to be around dogs, the city designated a number of dog-free parks within 2 miles of any home.
 Residents can also request a change in whether a specific park is designated dog friendly or dog free.
 To date, Shea said, the Parks Division has received five requests — three asking to change an on-leash park to a dog-free park and two asking to change a dog-free park to an on-leash park.

-John Coyle, 63, who enjoys swimming at Yahara Place Park with his two dogs Leila and Bruno, said he can see why some people do not want dogs in parks.
+John Coyle, 63, who enjoys swimming at Yahara Place Park with his two dogs, Leila, a mix, and Bruno, a Boston terrier, said he can see why some people do not want dogs in parks.

 “It’s a good thing for people who have dogs and they’re fairly responsible with them and they don’t have dogs that have issues like running people down or taking chunks out of them,” Coyle said.
 “I can understand why that ordinance was there because some dogs can be aggressive.”